 24th November 2017

-In what looks like the start of a year-long election campaign, the Premier, Daniel Andrews announced today that Labor would be building Corridor A of the North East Link if they are returned to power following next November’s State election.
+IN WHAT LOOKS like the start of a year-long election campaign, the Premier, Daniel Andrews announced that Labor would be building Corridor A of the North East Link if they are returned to power following next November’s State election.

-Corridors B and C were projected to travel through Warrandyte to connect to EastLink at Ringwood, and Corridor D was mooted to traverse some 40 kilometres through Kangaroo Ground, Lilydale and Croydon to connect to Eastlink — these corridors have now been removed from the table.
+Corridor B and C were projected to travel through Warrandyte to connect to EastLink at Ringwood, and Corridor D was discussed as traversing 40 kilometres through Kangaroo Ground, Lilydale and Croydon to connect to EastLink — these corridors have now been removed from the table.

-The premier told ABC Radio this morning that the other options “don’t stack up”, saying that the chosen route will see congestion on local roads in the north eastern suburbs slashed, with up to 15,000 trucks taken off local streets a day, and more than 9,000 vehicles taken off congested arteries like Rosanna Road.
+The Premier told ABC Radio the other options “don’t stack up”, saying the chosen route will see congestion on local roads in the north-eastern suburbs slashed, with up to 15,000 trucks taken off local streets a day, and more than 9,000 vehicles taken off congested arterials like Rosanna Road.

 Local Member for Warrandyte, Ryan Smith told the Diary: “While this is a good outcome for the sensitive environment of Warrandyte, it is now clear that the suspicion, uncertainty and angst that the Andrews Government put our community through was completely unnecessary”.

-Manningham Mayor, Andrew Conlon said in a statement that Council has a number of concerns with Option A that they will be seeking assurance on.
+With a projected budget of $16.5 Billion, the Premier says this project will be the “single biggest transport infrastructure investment in Victorian history”.
+Manningham Mayor, Andrew Conlon said in a statement that Council has a number of concerns with Option A they will be seeking assurance on.

 Manningham will be using the data collected from the survey to inform their future submissions to the North East Link Authority and to advocate on behalf of its residents.

-“We will be looking at how to minimise project impacts and if any opportunities exist that could deliver benefits to our residents,” he said.
+“We will be looking at how to minimise project impacts and if any opportunities exist that could deliver benefits to our residents.

-Despite Manningham’s objection to Corridor A, Mullum Mullum ward councillor, Sophie Galbally is pleased with the outcome for the ward, although she told the Diary Manningham was always going to feel an impact from the NE link, considering all the likely options were to come through the City.
+Despite Manningham and Banyule’s objections to Corridor A, Mullum Mullum Ward councillor, Sophie Galbally is pleased with the outcome for the Ward, although she told the Diary Manningham was always going to feel an impact from the North East Link, considering all the likely options were to come through the city.

-“There is a sense of relief in Mullum Mullum Ward but until the NE Link Option A is signed sealed and delivered we should not be complacent,” she said.
+“There is a sense of relief in Mullum Mullum Ward, but until the North East Link Option A is signed sealed and delivered, we should not be complacent,” she said.